 As required by Mexican law, our bylaws provide that non-Mexican shareholders are considered to be Mexican with respect to Shares held by them, as well as with respect to any property rights, concessions, participations and interests we own and rights and obligations derived from any agreements we have with the Mexican government.
-Under this provision, a non-Mexican shareholder is deemed to have agreed not to invoke the protection of its own government by asking such government to interpose a diplomatic claim against the Mexican government with respect to the shareholder's rights as a shareholder, but is not deemed to have waived any other rights it may have, including any rights under the United States securities laws, with respect to its investment in us.
+Under this provision, a non-Mexican shareholder is deemed to have agreed not to invoke the protection of its own government by asking such government to interpose a diplomatic claim against the Mexican government with respect to the shareholder's rights as a shareholder, but is not deemed to have waived any other rights it may have with respect to its investment in us.
 If you invoke such governmental protection in violation of this agreement, your Shares may be forfeited to the Mexican government.